-The RDA indicators included in the annual determination for each LEA program area must have a PL assignment and .
-Each RDA indicator has at least one PL assignment, but some indicators may have more than one PL assignment.
+The RDA indicators included in the annual determination for each LEA program area must have a PL assignment and some indicators have more than one PL assignment.
 All PL assignments are included in the program area determination.
 For example, RDA SPED Indicator #1(i-iv), STAAR 3-8 Passing Rate, consists of four PL assignments with one PL assignment for each subject tested: (i) Mathematics, (ii) Reading Language Arts, (iii) Science, and (iv) Social Studies.
 All four of these PL assignments would be included in the calculation for the LEA's special education determination.